In addition to their colorful appearance, they are low-maintenance and very hardy.

 Sometimes males may become protective over females and harass each other, but this won’t escalate if there is enough space.

 Keeping just one male in the tank or a couple of females per male is a good preventative measure.

 Due to their popularity they can be found almost anywhere; online, in-store, or from fellow hobbyists.
 As for price, you should expect to pay around $4.

 Dwarf Gourami Types

-They can grow up to 4.5 inches but on average most of them only reach 3.5 inches.
+Dwarf gouramis can grow to be up to 4.5 inches in size, but on average most of them only reach around 3.5 inches.

-Their body is quite narrow, compressed on the sides.
+Their bodies are quite narrow and compressed on the sides.
 Their fins, on the other hand, are large and slightly round.
 Both their anal and dorsal fins are merged.
 Their ventral fins have been transformed into a filiform outgrowth which plays the role of a sensory organ.

 Here are some of the most popular types of Dwarf Gouramis: